agusespa/music-service/README.md

 We could start a thread for setting the album info and cover art as those operations don't need to wait for the other API calls, but I don't think it'd be worth it since the gains would be marginal.
 In the current state, response times are unacceptable due to an issue covered below in the 'Known Issues' section.
 If the issue is manually bypassed, the average latency after a load test of 1000 calls is around 550ms (almost all due to the Wikidata API that is the slowest by far).
 If there is an exception thrown by the external APIs, the error response is 25ms in average.
-#### Shortcuts
-* Instead of parsing the object returned by the Wikidata Api which would have been complex, I've extracted the data needed directly from the flat string.
-It shouldn't affect performance and I've written a test for it.
 #### Testing impl.
 To run the Spring Boot tests, execute Maven's verify command at the project's root directory:
 ``` Bash
 $ mvn clean verify
 ```
-(All tests are currently green.)
+(All tests are currently running green.)
-* Unit test (mentioned previously).
+* Unit tests for the string search methods that find the necessary data to build the consequent urls.
 * System test using WebTestClient and a real Web Environment.
 Currently, it allows the extreme latency (i.e., it doesn't fail due to timeout).
 Must be updated once the issue is resolved.
 * External load testing with Postman.
 #### Known Issues